qemus/qemu-bochs/readme.md

 QEMU Bochs display driver for Windows NT 5.x, targeting Windows 2000, XP, and Server 2003 on x86 and x64.

 It exists to provide a modern, redistributable display driver for QEMU Standard VGA without falling back to the very limited Cirrus device or depending on a closed third-party driver.

-QBochs is derived from the ReactOS Bochs miniport and talks directly to QEMU's Bochs DISPI interface while using the native Windows NT framebuffer display stack.
+It is derived from the ReactOS Bochs miniport and talks directly to QEMU's Bochs DISPI interface while using the native Windows NT framebuffer display stack.

 ## Why QBochs?